JRoloS/FancyText/README.md

 On this initial release FancyText the class Contains the basic EGA colours: <br>
-Black, Dark Blue, Dark Green, Dark Cyan, Dark Red, Dark Magenta, Brown, Light Gray, Dark Gray, Light Blue, Light Green, Light Cyan, Light Red, Light Magenta, Yellow, White it's planned on the roadmap to get it to 256 to be able to properly do gradients.
+Black, Dark Blue, Dark Green, Dark Cyan, Dark Red, Dark Magenta, Brown, Light Gray, Dark Gray, Light Blue, Light Green, Light Cyan, Light Red, Light Magenta, Yellow, White it is planned to add support for 256 colours to be able to properly do gradients.

 Plus Some special Text Colour modes (More will be added on future updates)